nextauthjs/next-auth/www/docs/api-endpoints.md

 ---
-id: rest-api
+id: api-endpoints
-title: REST API
+title: API Endpoints
 ---

 NextAuth.js exposes the following REST API

+The default base path is `/api/auth`, this is configurable with the `basePath` option.

 ### GET /api/auth/signin